psalaets/ohhell/readme.md

 # Rules

+## Decks

+Use one or two decks.
+If using two decks designate one as "better" for breaking ties.

+## Dealing

+The player on the dealer's left is the next round's dealer.

-Starting at one, one more card is dealt on each round than the previous round.
+Starting at one, one more card on each round than the previous round.
 After the eight round, cards dealt per round decreases by one.

 Card dealt per round:
-1, 2, 3, 4, 5, 6, 7, 8, 7, 6, 5, 4, 3, 2, 1
+1, 2, 3, ...
+7, 8, 7, ...
+3, 2, 1

+## Round Play

-Each player bids on how many tricks they will take
+1. Starting with the dealer, player bid on how many tricks they will take
+2. The dealer plays the first card (winner of each trick plays the first card on the next trick)
+3. Remaining players must play a card of that suit if they have one.
+They can play anything if they can't follow suit.

 ## Trick Taking

-- Whoever went first plays a card which sets the suit
-- Remaining players must play a card of that suit if they have one.
-They can play anything if they can't follow suit.
-- Whoever has the best card takes the trick
+Player with highest ranking card takes the trick

 ### Card Ranking